 - Part 1 The basics and benefits of user-generated content

-- Part 2 The risks of UGC and how content moderation can help
+- Part 2 The risks of UGC and how content moderation solutions can help

 - Part 3 Content moderation methods: Human-based, AI-based, and more